A Guide to Visiting the Canadian Tulip Festival in Ottawa 2026

 The Canadian Tulip Festival was established to celebrate the historic Royal gift of tulips from the Dutch people to Canadians following the Second World War.
 Following the Nazi Invasion of the Netherlands, Princess Juliana of the Netherlands took refuge in Ottawa along with her two young daughters, and while in exile in Canada, gave birth to her third daughter, Princess Margriet.
 At the time of the baby’s birth, part of the Ottawa Civic Hospital was declared Dutch soil to allow the new princess to hold Dutch nationality

 When she returned to the Netherlands, Princess Juliana gifted 100,000 tulip bulbs to Ottawa to thank the people of Canada.
-Thereafter the Dutch royal family has sent tulip bulbs to Ottawa each year, a gift known as the “Tulip Legacy”.
+From that moment onwards, the Dutch royal family has sent tulip bulbs to Ottawa each year, a gift known as the “Tulip Legacy”.

 Commissioners Park